serushakov/test-task-2/README.md

 App allows finding repositories and browsing their issues.
 Issues can be bookmarked.

+App should work well both on desktop and on mobile platforms.

 ## Available Scripts

 In the project directory, you can run: